 Boat motor maintenance and other tips

+- Charge the battery.
 After sitting idle all winter, the battery may be low — or even dead.
-Plug it in overnight to charge it, or purchase a new battery if necessary.
-Check the acid levels in the battery and top them off with distilled water.
+Plug in the battery overnight to charge it or purchase a new one if necessary.
+You might also consider having a professional boat mechanic inspect the battery.

-Make sure all parts are in good condition.
+- Inspect the engine.
+Check that all parts are in good condition.